Backstreet Boys: 2021–present: A Very Backstreet Christmas and Millennium 2.0

+On July 11, 2025, the band released the reissued and remastered Millennium 2.0 with thirteen bonus tracks, including B-sides, live recordings, demos, and an alternate version of "I Want It That Way"; the album charted in six countries.

 Artistry and legacy

-The Backstreet Boys have prided themselves as a vocal harmony group, not a boy band.
+The Backstreet Boys have prided themselves as a vocal harmony group.
 In order to fight the boy band stereotype and the backlash from New Kids on the Block's lip-sync scandal in the beginning, they would sing a cappella every chance they could get.
 The ad they answered in 1993 was for a singing group with "New Kids on the Block look with a Boyz II Men sound", and they aimed to have a white version of Boyz II Men.
 "We were fans of New Kids, but were we really modeled after them?
 No. We looked at ourselves as Shai, Jodeci, and Boyz II Men, the true vocal groups.
 That's who we listened to and who we really wanted to be like," Littrell stated in 2011.
 The Backstreet Boys often employ polyphonic harmony, which sets them apart from many other singing groups.
 Littrell, Carter, and McLean usually sing the melody in choruses, with Dorough harmonizing above the melody and Richardson covering the bass parts.
 During Richardson's absence, McLean and Carter together covered his part in choruses while Dorough took his solo parts, although McLean sang Richardson's verse in "Drowning".